onqtam/headjack/src/introduction/identity.md

 - Costs for using the blockchain can be shifted to [IDMs](../implementation/ecosystem/IDM.md) & interfaces with business models to support that - users won't care that there's an underlying token (they'll always be able to interact with it directly through the mempool & pay for transactions if they wish).
 - Users won't need wallets & keypairs - risky and cumbersome with multiple devices.
 Most will create accounts through [IDMs](../implementation/ecosystem/IDM.md) & use email/pass or Web2 [SSO](https://en.wikipedia.org/wiki/Single_sign-on) (`"login with Google"`) which will create on-chain integer IDs for them without associated keypairs - "owned" by the custodian.
 Users will be able to "log in" to interfaces using their IDM as [SSO](https://en.wikipedia.org/wiki/Single_sign-on) for Headjack which will authorize the interface with a few bytes on-chain to post actions on behalf of users - all without requiring a single signature by the user - neither on-chain for the identity/connections/authorizations (tiny bits of data - just integers & bit flags submitted by the [IDM](../implementation/ecosystem/IDM.md)) nor for their off-chain content (posts, comments, reactions).
-- Users can revoke permissions to interfaces and even retroactively invalidate activity generated on their behalf by an interface by saying `"discard activity from block X forward generated through interface Y"` through a small on-chain message published by their IDM because everything is sequenced.
+- Users can revoke permissions to interfaces and even retroactively invalidate activity generated on their behalf by an interface by saying `"discard activity generated through interface Y from block X forward"` through a small on-chain message published by their IDM because everything is sequenced.
 This is acceptable because in this blockchain [such data is non-financial](https://twitter.com/VitalikButerin/status/1530268923848839173) and fake activity has smaller consequences - in the current Web2 world we've accepted that possibility anyway.
 - At any point in time users can regain full sovereignty over their identities by binding a keypair through their [IDM](../implementation/ecosystem/IDM.md).
 Then they'll be able to cut that IDM off (revoke access) & even retroactively invalidate actions from it through another IDM or direct on-chain transactions.
 - Users can be completely anonymous by directly creating an identity with a keypair & paying for an on-chain transaction.
 They'll be able to use [IDMs](../implementation/ecosystem/IDM.md) without having to sign with email/pass or a Web2 [SSO](https://en.wikipedia.org/wiki/Single_sign-on) - not revealing anything.
 - Interfaces will be usable by users that don't use an [IDM](../implementation/ecosystem/IDM.md) but all their activity will need explicit signatures - updating follow connections on-chain will be more costly because they'll take a lot more bytes but the requirement of signatures will not impact the cost of off-chain activity (posts, comments, reactions).